-- Refunds for withdrawal will be issued by check within thirty (30) calendar days after the effective date of withdrawal/termination. - the percentage of the enrollment period completed is based on the number of scheduled clock hours completed in the period as of the last date of attendance divided by the total number of clock hours in the entire program's enrollment period.
-Also see the student handbook.
+Refunds for withdrawal will be issued by check within thirty (30) calendar days after the effective date of withdrawal/termination.

+The percentage of the enrollment period completed is based on the number of scheduled clock hours completed in the period as of the last date of attendance divided by the total number of clock hours in the entire program's enrollment period.